Single-shot and measurement-based quantum error correction via fault complexes

 We refer to the elements of $H^{i}(\mathcal F)$ and $H_{i+1}(\mathcal F)$ as primal and dual \emph{logical correlations}, respectively.
 These represent the information that the fault complex is designed to protect.
 Similarly, the elements of $H_{i}(\mathcal F)$ and $H^{i+1}(\mathcal F)$ are the primal and dual \emph{logical errors}, respectively.
 These operators change the values of the logical correlations but have no syndrome and are therefore undetectable.
 Note that the number of primal logical correlations (or errors) $k_i = \dim H^{i}(\mathcal F) = \dim H_{i}(\mathcal F)$ need not equal the number of dual logical correlations (or errors) $k_{i+1} = \dim H_{i+1}(\mathcal F) = \dim H^{i+1}(\mathcal F)$.
 The primal (dual) \emph{fault distance} $d_i$ ($d_{i+1})$ of the fault complex is the weight of the minimal weight primal (dual) logical error.

-Recently, there have been many proposals for formalizing fault-tolerant protocols~\cite{nickerson_measurement_2018,newman_generating_2020,gidney_stim_2021,derks_designing_2024,gottesman_opportunities_2022,delfosse_spacetime_2023,bombin_fault-tolerant_2023,fu_error_2024,beverland_fault_2024,li_low-density_2024}, some of which bear some resemblance to fault complexes.
+Recently, there have been many proposals for formalizing fault-tolerant protocols~\cite{nickerson_measurement_2018,newman_generating_2020,gidney_stim_2021,derks_designing_2024,gottesman_opportunities_2022,delfosse_spacetime_2023,bombin_fault-tolerant_2023,fu_error_2024,beverland_fault_2024,li_low-density_2025}, some of which resemble our fault complexes.
 In particular, our definition of a fault complex builds on the definition of a \emph{fault-tolerant cluster state} in~\cite{newman_generating_2020}.
 We also note that fault complexes are distinct from the \emph{fault-tolerant complexes} of~\cite{bombin_fault-tolerant_2023}, which are defined geometrically and are limited to topological codes.
 Fault complexes have an interpretation in CBQC where the faults can represent both qubit, gate, and measurement errors.
-In this interpretation, $\partial_{i+1}$ is related to the gauge group of the spacetime code; see~\appref{app:circuit_noise} for a further discussion.
-Here, we concentrate on the interpretation of fault complexes in MBQC, where they give a useful representation of foliated codes.
+In this interpretation, $\partial_{i+1}$ is related to the gauge group of the spacetime code; see~\cite{supp} for further discussion.
+Here, we concentrate on the interpretation of fault complexes in MBQC.

-\prlsection{Fault Complexes of Foliated Codes} A common way to obtain an FTGS from a CSS code is through foliation~\cite{bolt_foliated_2016}.
-In this procedure, the $X$ and $Z$ Tanner graphs of the code are interpreted as alternating layers of the FTGS, and data qubits between adjacent layers are entangled with each other; see \sfigref{fig:surface_code_foliation}{a-d}.
-The computation is then performed by a sequence of adaptive local measurements on the FTGS.
-We now show that foliation can be algebraically formulated as the tensor (or hypergraph~\cite{tillich_quantum_2014,zeng_higher-dimensional_2019}) product of a base CSS code with a repetition code, yielding a fault complex.
-As a result, the detectors, logical correlations/errors, and fault distances of the fault complex can be directly calculated from the base code.